lupyuen/lupyuen.github.io/src/testbot.md

 1. Semihosting

+_If we had to do it all again with NuttX on PineTime?_

+Same: SBC with OpenOCD + Semihosting

 # What's Next

 Special Thanks to __Mr Gregory Nutt__ for your guidance and kindness.
 I'm also grateful to [__My Sponsors__](https://lupyuen.org/articles/sponsor), for supporting my writing.